scottstanie/sardem/README.md

 ### NASA SRTM Data access

-The default datasource is NASA's SRTM version 3 global 1 degree data.
+The default data source is NASA's Shuttle Radar Topography Mission (SRTM) version 3 global 1 degree data.
 See https://lpdaac.usgs.gov/dataset_discovery/measures/measures_products_table/srtmgl3s_v003 .
-The data is valid outside of artic regions (-60 to 60 degrees latitude), and is zeros over open ocean.
+The data is valid outside of arctic regions (-60 to 60 degrees latitude), and is zeros over open ocean.

 This data requires a username and password from here: https://urs.earthdata.nasa.gov/users/new